DoganCK/em/_posts/2020-8-02-linear-regression.md

 Now, the first option seems much easier.
 And in my experience, humans can eyeball a linear fit pretty well.
 In fact, at the end of the next section, you'll be able to test your skills, as well.

 But this approach has some drawbacks.
-First of all, how do we tell that our eyeballing is better than mine?
+First of all, how can we tell that your eyeballing is better than mine?
 Also, what if we wanted to get really precise.
-And, perhaps most pressingly, what would happen if we needed to fit bazillions lines to different sets of dots.
+And, perhaps most pressingly, what would happen if we needed to fit bazillions of lines to a bazillion different sets of dots.
 No one would want to eyeball each one of them!

 The second option has some extra perks, too.
 There is a fairly simple rationale behind it and the concepts introduced play fundamental roles in all data analysis, including cutting edge machine learning.
 So, having an intuitive understanding of these concepts helps.